The Maid (1990 film): Plot

 At work, C.P. tells Nicole to put in motion a 300 million dollar loan to the Leclair Group, and mentions Wayne will be starting the following week.
-At home, she consults with Anthony about meeting a work colleague for dinner.
-He suggests Nicole make it less intimate by inviting more colleagues, Before too long it has become an eight-person meal, organised and manned by Anthony in Nicole's.
+At home, she consults with Anthony about meeting a colleague for dinner.
+He suggests Nicole make it less intimate by inviting more colleagues.
+The event grows into an eight-person meal, organised and served by Anthony.

 Contracting a catering company to deliver a several-course meal, when Anthony sees C.P., he suddenly realises it is her company that has hired him.
 Disguising himself by slicking back his hair and ensuring C.P. does not see his face, he is able to keep his cover.
 After all but Laurent leave, Anthony tries to stick around, but Nicole sends him home.

 In the morning, as they having a post-coital breakfast, Laurent breaks the news that he is a married man to Nicole.
 Distraught they had been intimate, she confides in Anthony.
 Exclaiming he is very trustworthy, they spend time together and with Marie.
 They kiss, and Anthony declares he loves her.
 Nicole insists she could never date an employee.
 However, she follows him out, finally seeing he moved downstairs.
 Entering his place, Nicole fires him and declares her feelings.

 Spending the night, they wake to his talking alarm, which calls him Anthony Wayne.
 Shocked, Nicole storms out.
 At work, Anthony starts his first day there.
 She tells C.P. she will not work with him then, in the meeting with Laurent, she recommends they not give him the loan as he would not be able to repay it.
 Laurent and C.P. believe she is making it personal, so the account is reassigned to Anthony.

 Anthony insists on reviewing Laurent's financials and Nicole begrudgingly helps.
 Working on the figures the rest of the day and into the night, the pair bring their findings into work in the morning.
 Their evaluation of his financials, coupled with information Anthony's NYC contacts gleaned about US banks Leclair had caused to go under, convince C.P. to sever ties with him.